borelli28/security-onion-install-tutorial/README.md

 #### Adding analyst machine to Security Onion firewall so we can access the interface

-- Login into Security Onion VM.
+- Login into the Security Onion VM.

-- Note the Security Onion web interface URL, it should something like this: `https://10.0.2.5`.
+- Note the Security Onion web interface URL, it should look something like this: `https://10.0.2.5`.

 - Now we add the IP of our analyst instance to SO in one single command like this: `sudo so-allow -a -i 10.0.2.4`.
 	- `sudo` super-user do.